 - Designed to maintain treatment results for a lifetime

 As mentioned above, braces can shift your teeth into their ideal positions over the course of your treatment plan.
 However, this isn’t a permanent change – keeping them there requires the use of a retainer.
 Although small, this orthodontic appliance helps your teeth “set” in place and prevents your teeth from shifting.
 Ideally, you will wear it for 20-22 hours a day for the first six months or so.
 Over time, you can transition to wearing it less and less until you only wear it as you sleep.

 Our team at Drabik Orthodontics is proud to offer our patients two types of retainers:

 As the name suggests, removable retainers are not fixed to your teeth.
 In short, the wire or plastic appliance snaps over your teeth and it can be removed when you eat, drink, or complete your oral hygiene regimen.
 Each removable retainer is custom-made to ensure a snug fit, which helps prevent unwanted movement.

 Fixed retainers, on the other hand, are bonded to the back of your teeth to keep them in place.
-The pro to this type is that they aren’t removable, making them near impossible to lose and ensuring you meet the necessary wear time.
+The pro to this type is that they aren’t removable, making them nearly impossible to lose and ensuring you meet the necessary wear time.
 The one downside is that they are a bit more difficult to clean.
-Don’t worry – our Rochester orthodontist will review the benefits of each type to help you determine which one is best for you.
+Don’t worry – our Webster orthodontist will review the benefits of each type to help you determine which one is best for you.